syncfusion-content/asp.netmvc-docs/aspnetmvc/Schedule/Resources.md

 ## Data Binding

-The resources data can be bound to the Schedule control through the **resourceSettings** option available within the **resources** property.
+The resources data can be bound to the Schedule control through the **ResourceSettings** option available within the **Resources** property.
 The data-binding can be done either using JSON object collection or DataManager (`ej.DataManager`) instance which contains the resources related data.

 ### List Data